gregofgreg5/magick-ink2020/story-so-far/force-grey-cavalier-villa-notes.md

 # The Story So Far…

+## The Cavalier Villa - December 9, 2020

 The four of you are: **Goredon Ramsey** (minotaur/fighter), **Gunmetal Grey** (gnome/artificier), **Manny** (half-elf/rogue), and **Talib Beni-Asmodai** (tiefling/cleric), all members of **Force Grey**.
 Some of you have worked together (briefly) before, but this is your first time together.
 Gunmetal has a Steel Defender, a mechanical dog of sorts.
 At about 2 AM you were summoned to **Cavalier Villa**, where you met with Force Grey Captain Guryon.